Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

-The next task in our discussion is to solve the singular initial value problem \Eqsref{eq:SIVP1} and \eqref{eq:SIVP2} of \Eqref{eq:EinsteinEuleroperatorred} using \Theoremref{th:smoothexistenceN} and the estimates obtained in the previous section.
-Before we do this, however, we want to give a quick argument why this can be done \textit{directly} (as opposed to the \textit{indirect} approach below) only under quite restrictive conditions.
-First we observe that the block diagonal condition of \Theoremref{th:smoothexistenceN} requires that $\eta=0$ (see \Eqref{eq:muG}).
+The next task in our discussion is to solve the singular initial value problem \Eqsref{eq:SIVP1}, \eqref{eq:SIVP2} and \eqref{eq:EinsteinEuleroperatorred} using \Theoremref{th:smoothexistenceN} and the estimates obtained in the previous section.
+Before we do this, however, we want to give a quick argument why this can be done \textit{directly} (as opposed to our \textit{indirect} approach introduced below; see also the discussion in the last paragraph of \Sectionref{sec:intro}) {\sl only under quite restrictive conditions.} First we observe due to the coupled structure of, in particular, \Eqref{eq:nnZO} that the block diagonal condition of \Theoremref{th:smoothexistenceN} requires $\eta=0$ (see \Eqref{eq:muG}).
 Part~\ref{part:estimate3} of \Lemref{lem:sourceG1} then yields the condition $1-2k+\muGcomp1-\muGcomp6>0$ which is necessary to guarantee that the operator $\WG\mapsto \FGVTwoOne{\WG}$ is $o(1)$.
-Since $\muGcomp6>0$, this implies that $\muGcomp1>2k-1$.
-The inequality $\muGcomp1<2(1-k)$ from \Eqref{eq:estimate3hypo} is only compatible if $0<k<3/4$.
-This is a disappointing result because we expect from the vacuum case \cite{Ringstrom:2006gy} that the permitted range for $k$ should be the interval $(0,1)$ in the fully general non-polarized case (if the solution happens to be polarized (or half-polarized) we should be allowed to choose $k$ in the set of all real (or positive real) numbers).
+Since $\muGcomp6>0$, it is therefore necessary that $\muGcomp1>2k-1$.
+This however is only compatible with the inequality $\muGcomp1<2(1-k)$ obtained from \Eqref{eq:estimate3hypo} if $0<k<3/4$.
+This is a disappointing result because one expects from earlier results in particular in the vacuum case \cite{Ringstrom:2006gy} that the permitted range for $k$ should be the interval $(0,1)$ in the general non-polarized case.